Letter of Recommendation Template for an Intern

 What should I avoid having in my letter?

 Avoid negative or “areas of improvement” style discussion in the letter.
 It’s not the right place for that.
-If you had reservations about the employee.
+Suppose you had reservations about the employee.
 Or wish they could have performed better in certain competencies, keep that to yourself.
 This is not something you should be sharing in this letter.
 At all times, keep the letter positive.

 What other types of recommendation letters are there?